EKiefer/training/docs/general_concepts/operator_chemistry.md

 So, what exactly is pH?

 When you measure pH, you are measuring the concentration of \(H^+\) ions.
 However, there are a wide range of \(H^+\) ions that are typically observed.
-Instead of reporting a value of 0.0000007 moles / L or 0.1 moles / L of hydronium ions, is more convient to report and use the log of concentration using the following equation.
+Instead of reporting a value of 0.0000007 moles / L or 0.1 moles / L of hydronium ions, is more convient to use the log of concentration.

 $$pH = -log\ce{[H^{+}]}$$